 How Long Do Dogs Stay in Heat?
 In dogs, heat defines the period of ovulation.
 It allows the breeders to determine precisely when to breed.
-For individuals, it is also during this period that the behaviour of the dog and other dogs must be actively monitored – especially when gestation is not desired.
+For individuals, it is also during this period that the behavior of the dog and other dogs must be actively monitored – especially when gestation is not desired.

 How Long Does a Dog Stay in Heat & Its Details:

 Nevertheless, I know for a fact that the heat is a rather complex phenomenon, and depends on the hormonal system of the bitch.
 Throughout the article, I will focus on answering a number of questions that are normal to ask:

 It is during the age of puberty that it will trigger the first heat.
 But, it is not possible to provide an exact date, since puberty is dependent on the physiological evolution of the animal.
 However, maturity does not progress at the same speed according to the breeds.
 (Which also explains why some breeds live longer than others)?

 Thus, the first heat appears on average between 6 and 15 months, with a peak around 8 to 10 months when the female reaches 2/3 of its adult weight.
 Based on the average physical evolution of the breeds, this gap can be reduced to:

 - 5 to 6 months for small or dwarf breeds